GlitchyZorua/RetroJBOT-TS/README.md

 A complete rewrite of retrojbot. written in TS

-because the other one was painful
+because the other one was painfully messy